aflin/rampart/docs/source/rampart-server.rst

 Advanced Functions
 ~~~~~~~~~~~~~~~~~~

-The ``rampart-server`` module creates a ``mmap``\ ed buffer to efficiently store data
+The ``rampart-server`` module creates a buffer to efficiently store data
 that will be returned to the client by the webserver.
 There is one buffer per thread
-and it is used from within each thread and shared with any child processes.
-The size of
+and it is used from within each thread.
-this "server buffer" is controlled from the ``bufferMem`` setting in `start()`_ above.

-Though returning an object with, .e.g. ``{html: mydata}`` set is not limited by the size of
-the server buffer, the functions below are so limited and will throw
-an error if the total size written to it is larger than the size allotted.

 The request object contains the functions to manipulate and print to the server buffer,
 which will be directly sent to the client without extra copying.